Aniket-fating/User-Management/my-app/README.md

-VRV Frontend Assignment
-This repository contains the frontend code for my project, which I developed as part of the VRV Security assignment for the Frontend Intern position.
-This project uses React.js and focuses on creating a user-friendly and responsive Role-Based Access Control (RBAC) interface.
+This repository contains the frontend code for my project, which uses React.js and focuses on creating a user-friendly and responsive Role-Based Access Control (RBAC) interface.

 Project Overview
 The RBAC UI is designed to help administrators manage users, roles, and permissions, offering functionalities to: